ducktyper/ducktyper.github.io/_posts/2016-04-19-angular2-from-jquery.markdown

 ## Setup development environment

-It took 3 days to just setup the development environment.
+It took 3 nights to just setup the development environment.
 At first, I was looking for an easy way to integrate into Rails.
 However, there was no angular2 gem and I failed to make typescript modules working with Rails assets pipeline.

 I gave up on that solution and decided to use what Angular2 project recommands.
 Angular2 website has a tutorial `5 Min Quick Start`.
 This project uses `lite-server` to serve assets and `systemjs` to load modules.
-It seemed like it uses too many javascript libriaries and npm packages to start with.
-However the result was impressive. lite-server provides assets and systemjs dynamically loads typescript files from the server as needed and run them after transpiling in the browser.
+It seemed like it uses too many javascript libriaries and npm packages to start with but the result was impressive. lite-server provides assets and systemjs dynamically loads typescript files from the server as needed and run them after transpiling in the browser.